scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

       }
     }

-This also means that you can match package object as a package.
+This also means that you can match a package object as a package.